kashan-saeed/Pantry-Tracker/README.md

 # Pantry Tracker
-An application used for inventory managment.
+An inventory managment application used to add items, monitor quantities, and remove inventory.\

-View it live here: https://pantrytracker-kashan-saeeds-projects.vercel.app/

-## Purpose:
-To learn how to build and deploy full stack applications
+I built this to learn how to build and deploy full stack applications.

+Interact with it live here: https://pantrytracker-kashan-saeeds-projects.vercel.app/

+## Features:
+- [x] Adding new Item
+- [x] Changing Quantity
+- [x] Remove Inventory
+- [x] Deployed to Vercel
+- [ ] Search and Filter
+- [ ] Infinite Scrool
+- [ ] Set up development deployment

 ## Tech Stack:
 | Purpose   | Tool  |